MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/RF-Test-Guide.md

 </details>

 # 1. Introduction
-As described in 4th section, the product should pass the regulation and be certificated if it will be sold in that region.
-Usually there is no big problem if the customer comply the design rules of Silicon Labs' reference design.
+As described in 4th section, the product should pass the regulation and be certified if it will be sold in that region.
+Usually there is no big problem if the customer comply with the design rules of Silicon Labs' reference design.
 But some times the customer want to customize its design to fit the final application, it needs doing some pre-tests based on customer design to pass the regulation.
 If some test items can not pass the regulation, then some tuning and calibration steps will be required.
 In the following contents, some tuning, calibration, and testing methods will be described in detail for customer reference.

 # 2. Determination of antenna matching network

 ## 2.1.
 Why is antenna tuning important?

 A number of antenna types (e.g. printed inverted-F antenna) can inherently be matched to the desired input impedance (typically, 50-ohm single-ended) without using any external tuning component.
 However, the board size, plastic enclosures, metal shielding, and components in close proximity to the antenna can detune the antenna performance.
-Thus it leads to higher radiation harmonics, poor radation power, and degenerated sensitivity.
+Thus it leads to higher radiation harmonics, poor radation power, and degraded sensitivity.
 In order to get an optimized radiation performance, the antenna might require tuning that can be realized in two ways:
 - Dimension changes in the antenna layout structure;
 - Applying external tuning components.